LeonVilovic/SQL_QUIZ/README.md

 # SQL_QUIZ
-Test your SQL knowledge or help tarin your developers with these interesting questions.
+Test your SQL knowledge or help train your developers with these interesting questions.
 Made for MS SQL Server